whosonfirst/go-whosonfirst-sqlite-features/README.md

     	A comma-separated list of valid existential flags (-1,0,1) to filter results according to whether or not they have been marked as deprecated.
 Multiple flags are evaluated as a nested 'OR' query.
   -is-superseded string
     	A comma-separated list of valid existential flags (-1,0,1) to filter results according to whether or not they have been marked as superseded.
 Multiple flags are evaluated as a nested 'OR' query.
+  -output string
+    	A valid path to write (CSV) results to.
+If empty results are written to STDOUT.
   -table string
     	The name of the SQLite table to query against. (default "search")
 ```